vitoco84/decovid-19-client/README.md

 > Run: `npm install`

 # Getting it Running
+> Start `decovid-19-core` Spring Boot Java Application.
+>

-> Run from terminal with: `ng serve`.
+> Run from terminal with: `npm run start`.
 Navigate to [http://localhost:4200/](http://localhost:4200/).
 The application will automatically reload if you change any of the source files.

 # Running Tests
 > Run `npm run test` to execute all tests via [Karma](https://karma-runner.github.io).

+# Running Linters
+> Run `npm run all-lints` to execute Linting.